Expressive Arts Summer Institute

 The Expressive Arts Summer Institute takes place every summer in Western North Carolina.

-The 2018 Summer Institute, Embodying Home: The Great Re-Turning to Our Senses, will take place from May 14th - May 18th at Wildacres Retreat in Little Switzerland, North Carolina.
+The 2020 Summer Institute will take place from May 11th - May 15th at Wildacres Retreat in Little Switzerland, North Carolina.

 For more information and questions contact firstname.lastname@example.org.